Skip to content

 Context and Problem Statement

-The capability for autonomous evolution creates a fundamental substrate paradox.
-A Lych is a composite organism, its physical body formed by merging disparate manifests (Python, Node, System) and infrastructure intents (Systemd Runes) into a single, cohesive runtime.
+The capability for autonomous evolution creates a fundamental substrate dilemma.
+A Lich is a composite organism, its physical body formed by merging disparate manifests (Python, Node, System) and infrastructure intents (Systemd Quadlets) into a single, cohesive runtime.
 Standard imperative container build cycles suffer from "Substrate Drift"—where external repository shifts or re-tagged base images cause the same source code to produce different binary artifacts over time.
+In the agentic era, the substrate must also preserve enough inspectable source for the Smith to repair coupled organs instead of freezing a premature extension ABI.
 A mechanism is required to resolve dependency conflicts and forge a new body for the Daemon that is both mathematically deterministic and synchronized with the machine's physical state.

 Requirements

-pyproject.toml(Python),package.json(Node), andtailwind.config.jsfrom all active extensions into a single build context. - Infrastructure Inscription: Automatic generation of Systemd Runes (08) based on the Soulstone definitions in the Codex (12) and extension requirements.
+• Infrastructure Inscription: Automatic generation of Systemd Quadlets (08) based on the Soulstone definitions in the Codex (12) and extension requirements.

 Considered Options